The Secret Lagoon

 My mind immediately became clear and void of the sadness I had been carrying over the past months.
 The dolphins began to make their clicking dolphin sounds but it was coming across to me in the English language.
 I was able to understand them as they spoke in their dolphin language.
 They told me they missed me and loved me and that their afterlife was just as beautiful as their former life with me.
 They spoke of how their hearts were heavy with the absence of the rest of our family and me.

 They explained that everything would be ok.
 Everyone who is missing and grieving over their lost ones will see them again, and for those that truly understood this, would be lifted of the heavy heavy sadness.
 They helped me understand that it is only a short passage of time before we are together again.
 They helped with healing the pain and emptiness I was feeling inside.

 I had so many questions for them.
 I had to know how it was for them.
 How was the pain when they passed on?
 What was it like?
 They tried to explain how it felt right at the moment of passing and then passing over.
 All they could say was the pain was extremely brief and then bliss.

 Hours passed as I communicated and reunited with my lost loved ones.
 After a few hours, the old woman somehow appeared beside me in the water.
 Out of nowhere it seemed and then she was right beside me and whispered into my ear that I could stay as long as I wanted but there were rules that must be adhered to.
 She asked if we could step out of the water and go to shore to speak for a few moments.

 We walked to the sandy edge and sat at the waterline next to each other.
 We gazed out at the blazing water and sunshine.
-There somehow appeared to be dozens of people in the water here and there.
+There somehow appeared to be a dozen or so people in the water here and there.
 Dolphins were everywhere too.
 The old woman broke our silent gaze and spoke.

 "We have been here for many many years and intend to be here for many many more."
 She said smiling at me.